spookyWalrus/ramenReportServer/README.md

-# ramenReportServer
+# The Ramen ReportServer

-The brains for the ramen Report app!
+## The back-end for the Ramen Report app.
+### Implements NodeJS, ExpressJS, KnectJS, PostgreSQL and connects to the GoogleMaps API.